 Touching each other, however, is a basic of human interaction.
 Particularly between fathers and daughters, hugs and kisses are obviously a very important part of the bond they develop.
 I’d be distraught if my daughter didn’t seek me out for a kiss and cuddle when distressed or in need of comfort or just to say goodbye for the day.
 Personally, I’d never do the JR Smith thing of bathing naked together, even when she was very young, but for many people and cultures that is a very natural part of family life with none of the sexual overtone attributed to it by the likes of a sporting star’s Insta following.

 The real ‘taboo’ part of this should be the oversharing encouraged by social media.
-Becks kissing his daughter should really not be invested with all sorts of meanings clearly not intended by himself or Harper, but perhaps the impulse to post every personal, intimate moment in our lives is the one to be resisted.
+Becks kissing his daughter should really not be invested with all sorts of meanings clearly not intended by himself or Brooklyn, but perhaps the impulse to post every personal, intimate moment in our lives is the one to be resisted.
 In this hyper-conscious, highly polarised age, celebrities as much as the rest of us should realise there’s no need for the rest of the world to see everything we do.